 College life is one of the University of Oxford's greatest assets, since a close college community provides a friendly and welcoming home for students.
 Tutors get to know students individually, enabling them to respond to their particular academic needs.
-You therefore receive all the benefits of being educated at a large, internationallyrecognised university while living and studying in a small, friendly community, where people know you.
-Colleges provide students with affordable accommodation for at least two (and often for all three) years of the pre-clinical course and act as a social hub: the extracurricular opportunities to be found within colleges are almost limitless and whatever your interests music, drama, sports, politics - there will be a society for you in Oxford.
+You therefore receive all the benefits of being educated at a large, world-leading university while living and studying in a small, friendly community, where people know you.
+Colleges provide students with affordable accommodation for at least two (and often for all three) years of the preclinical course and act as a social hub: the extracurricular opportunities to be found are almost limitless and whatever your interests - music, drama, sports, politics there will be a society for you in Oxford.

 The Oxford system combines the best of one-to-one or small-group teaching in college with the wealth of resources in the University.
-The tutorial system means that you are likely to receive much more personal tuition and greater pastoral support than other universities can offer.
+The tutorial system means that you will receive personalised tuition and a high level of academic and pastoral support.
 Tutorials are central to study at Oxford.